Orabig/remarkable-engineering/NOTES.md

 section has basic drawing primitives, and the `layout` section describes the positioning of the various elements.

+The distance-related measurements indicate their units via "extensions" for the keys.
+Valid units include:

+ * `in` for inches (as in the example above)
+ * `cm` for centimeters
+ * `mm` for millimeters
+ * `px` for pixels

+The `width` and `height` keys in the `screen` section must have a `px` value and one other distance value.
+(The program uses those two values to calculate the pixel density and positioning of elements on the template.)

-Note that many of the measurement names end in `.in`, which indicates that they're in inches.
-Anything in the `lines` and `layout` sections may instead use `.cm` for centimeters, `.mm` for millimeters, or `.px` for pixels.
-Note that pixel measurements are not adjusted for the size of the screen.
+Distance settings in the `lines` and `layout` sections may use any valid unit.
+Pixel values will not be adjusted for the screen's pixel density;
+all other units will be.
+The effects of providing more than one unit for the same setting are undefined.

 The template data may also be split across multiple files.
 If you pass multiple files to `draw-template.py`, files later on the command line will